dogrun-inc/txt2gpml/README.md

 - BiologicalType
 - ID

-The interactions describes the start node and target node, each with a node ID. interactions block.
-The interactions also describe the relationship between anchors and nodes.
+Interactions describe the start node and target node, each with a node ID.
+Interactions also describe the relationship between anchors and nodes.
 Currently, when an interaction combines an anchor and a node, be sure to specify the anchor at the "end_point".

 ### anchors
 - interaction
-- positin
+- position
 - ID

-Anchors describes the interaction in which the anchor is placed, its relative position in the interaction, and the ID of the anchor.
+Anchors describe the interaction in which the anchor is placed, its relative position in the interaction, and the ID of the anchor.

 ## Way to use